Business Ideas

 - Understand their problems deeply

 The trap: "If I build it, they will come."
-They won't.
+They will not.

 2. Fall in Love with the Problem, Not Your Solution

 Your first solution is probably wrong.
-That's fine: problems are durable, solutions are disposable.
+That is fine.
+Problems are durable, solutions are disposable.

 Example: Slack started as a gaming company.
-They pivoted when they realized their internal chat tool solved a bigger problem.
+They pivoted when they realised their internal chat tool solved a bigger problem.

 3. Speed Is Your Competitive Advantage